mhejda/hugo_webpage/content/posts/munro-4-beinn-chabhair.md

 name = "Matěj Hejda"

 +++
-This is the very first post on this blog!

-Posted on the very symbolic day of 02/02/2020 - these events (when you can represent the dates using only two numerals) don't really happen that often!
+_Welcome to a very first post on this blog!
+This was posted on the symbolic day of 02/02/2020 - you can't represent the date using only two numerals very often, and as such, this felt like a perfect starting date for the blog!_

+### Munro Bagging log, #4:

+## Beinh Chabhair (from Inverarnan)

 ![](https://res.cloudinary.com/mhejda/image/upload/c_scale,w_auto:100,dpr_auto/v1580666969/images/photo_2020-02-02_18-06-30_jfbwy1.jpg)

+This was the very first Munro-targeting hillwalk of 2020 and the first walk we went for together with my flatmate Gergely.
+Unfortunately, as I am still getting all my mountain gear together, we only had one headlamp (mine is currently en-route from AliExpress).
+Nonetheless, we did the math (with estimates from the Walkinghighlands page) and decided that we should definitely be able to make it before it gets dark.
+Also, we expected some snow, but not much of it...

+With the time estimate, we were completely correct.
+With the snow?
+Not so much. 😁 Anyhow,our day started by hopping on an early morning Citylink coach from Glasgow Buchanan to Fort Williams, with destination Inverarnan.
+The clouds were already starting to clear up, and one could get amazing views over morning Loch Lomond and Ben Lomond.
+Everything was shaping up for a cracking day up in the hills. 👌

 ![](https://res.cloudinary.com/mhejda/image/upload/v1580665840/images/2020-01-18_10-35_0007_tpkly3.jpg)